July 10, 1981: The day Flushing Meadows hosted its first Davis Cup tie

 Connors pulled the United States level at 1-1 with a 6-3, 6-1, 6-2 victory over Smid in the second match, explaining later that he “didn’t want to end the day 0-2, especially on Arthur Ashe’s birthday.”
 Although the first day ended level, the American team was still confident regarding the outcome.
 “I’ve never lost to Smid, and I shouldn’t now.
 On paper, we shouldn’t lose any more matches,” said McEnroe, while Arthur Ashe predicted that “by the end of the first match on Sunday, I think it will be all over.”

 What next?
-United States would win the Davis Cup tie
+United States wins the Davis Cup tie

 Things would unfold exactly the way McEnroe and Ashe had anticipated.
 On Saturday, Smith and Lutz would beat Lendl and Smid, 9-7, 6-3, 6-2.
 On Sunday, McEnroe would secure the victory, easily beating Smid in straight sets, 6-3, 6-1, 6-4.